Skip to content

 • --env-set replaces the stored specialist env mapping with the repeated NAME=value records supplied on that command.
 Use --clear-env to remove the mapping.

-• --with-skill <dir> imports a skill directory and adds it to the specialist. --add-skill <name> adds an already projected project skill by name. --remove-skill <name> removes that skill from the specialist definition; shared projected skill content is not deleted just because one specialist stops referencing it.
+• --with-skill <dir> registers or updates one canonical project skill entry and then adds that skill to the specialist without mutating the provided source directory. --add-skill <name> adds an already registered project skill by name. --remove-skill <name> removes that skill from the specialist definition; shared project skill content is not deleted just because one specialist stops referencing it.

 • --setup <name> switches to another setup bundle for the specialist's current tool lane.
 When the preset name changes, the old specialist-owned projected preset file is removed after the catalog projection is materialized.